-Introduction: Children's motor skills are inversely related to sedentary screen time.
-Public lockdown during COVID-19 has caused a further increase ın screen time.
-The current research aims at investigating the impact of Stickygym games on motor development of children.
-Materials and Methods: 28 eligible subjects (4-6 years old) were chosen and randomly grouped into control group (n=13) and experimental group (n=15).
+Background: Children's motor skills are inversely related to sedentary screen time.
+COVID-19-lockdown during the pandemic has caused a further increasing on screening time.
+Aim: The current research aims at investigating the impact of Stickygym games on motor development of children.
+Materials and Methods: Twenty-eight eligible subjects (4-6 years old) were chosen and randomly grouped into control group (n=13) and experimental group (n=15).
 Using TGMD-2 test, gross motor development was measured.
 The experimental group performed online Stickygym games for 8 weeks.
-Stickygym kit includes Hook & Loop strips, with two linear polyester strips that are easily but firmly attached together.
+Stickygym kit includes Hook & Loop strips, with two linear polyester strips being easily but firmly attached together.
 Trained instructors performed online training sessions.
 In the end, TGMD-2 test was conducted again in person.
 Data analysis was done using Shapiro-Wilk, Levene and the analysis of covariance tests were with the significance level of 0.05 in SPSS 24.
-Results: some locomotion skills were significantly improved by Stickygym games: bound (p =0.005), galloping (p =0.012), and running (p =0.003), as well as object control skills: overhand throw (p =0.004), underhand roll (p =0.01), and striking a stationary ball (p=0.021).
+Results: Some locomotion skills were significantly improved by Stickygym games: bound (P=0.005), galloping (P=0.012), and running (P=0.003), as well as object control skills: overhand throw (P=0.004), underhand roll (P=0.01), and striking a stationary ball (P=0.021).
 Conclusion: This play kit can be utilized by pre-school educators and parents for improving object control and locomotion skills in preschool children.

 MLA